 Kichijōji SUNROAD Shopping District (吉祥寺サンロード商店街)

 Soon after you leave Kichijoji Station’s north exit, Kichijōji SUNROAD Shopping District will be in your face!
 The 300-meter-long shopping street is fully covered.
-So when the weather conditions are not ideal for sightseeing, come by Kichijōji SUNROAD Shopping District for eating and souvenir shopping!
+When the weather isn’t ideal for sightseeing, come to Kichijōji SUNROAD Shopping District for dining and souvenir shopping!

 Restaurants, accessory stores, chemists, and clothes shops filled the Kichijōji SUNROAD Shopping District.
 Just in a small block, there are more than five popular chemists, including Matsumoto Kiyoshi and Sun Drug.
 So, if you want to compare prices for skin care products, Kichijōji SUNROAD Shopping District is definitely a good spot in Tokyo!

-• Although the shop is small and packed with products, the price is likely to be the cheapest among its competitors.
+- Although the shop is small and packed with products, the prices are likely to be the cheapest among its competitors.

 Harmonica Yokochō Kichijōji (ハモニカ横丁吉祥寺)